We are Musicians

 Over the course of the scheme, children will be taught how to sing fluently and expressively, play tuned (recorder, ukelele, keyboard, trumpet and trombone) and untuned (djembe and cajon) instruments accurately and with control.
 They will learn to recognise and name the interrelated elements of music - pitch, duration, tempo, timbre, structure, texture and dynamics - and use these in their own improvisations and compositions.

 The school provision (Years 1 - 6) benefits from the direction of a specialist music provider, SoundAdvice.
 Lessons are supported by the class teacher.
 In Nursery and Reception, class teachers teach the music curriculum using the SingUp scheme.
-SoundAdvice also provide staff training in order to support confident teaching of the school scheme.
+SoundAdvice also provide informal staff training where needed, in order to support confident teaching of the school scheme.
 Children progress in terms of tackling more complex tasks and doing more simple tasks better.
+Children with SEND and EAL have equal access to the curriculum due to its practical nature and the emphasis on learning by copying.
+Instructions can be given by non-verbal modelling; for example in playing phrases on the keyboard or recorder.

 The classroom lessons are supplemented by a range of extra-curricular experiences including choirs, bands and the opportunity to learn to play a range of instruments.
 There are also opportunites for children to experience music performed by visiting artistes and to perform themselves in a range of external venues and with other musicians.